This is the second blog series on the FDA’s drugs reviews process; here, visit for part 01. Explore here:

 - When the FDA files an NDA, it assigns a review team to evaluate the sponsor’s research.

-- The Food and Drug Administration (FDA) requires manufacturers to submit a Professional Labeling (package inserts and Medication Guides) to accompany each drug.
+- The Food and Drug Administration (FDA) requires manufacturers to submit Professional Labeling (package inserts and Medication Guides) to accompany each drug.

 - FDA inspectors examine the manufacturing facilities where the drug will be made before approving a generic drug application.

-- After reviewing an application for a new medical device, the Food and Drug Administration (FDA) will either approve it or issue a complete response letter.
+- After reviewing an application for a new medical device, the Food and Drug Administration (FDA) will approve it or issue a complete response letter.